-This assignment is interested in how learning about certain marketing concepts has had an effect on the student's own consumption behaviour.
+The focus for this assignment is how learning about certain marketing concepts has had an effect on the student's own consumption behaviour.
 The reflection should be an analysis of the students own consumption behaviour.
 What has changed, how did it start, how did it make the student feel while changing the behaviour, was this a conscious decision?